noraeisner/LATTE/paper/paper.md

 Unlike its predecessor *Kepler*, *TESS* uses very large (20 arcsecond) pixels, meaning that astrophysical false positives (e.g. blends, where the photometric aperture of a bright target is contaminated by a faint eclipsing binary) are expected to be common.
 Many of these false positive scenarios can be ruled out from a detailed examination of the TESS data (lightcurves and target pixel files), using standard diagnostic tests.

-``LATTE`` is an open source Python package that performs some of these standard diagnostic tests in order to help identify signals caused by transiting exoplanets and weed out astronomical and astrophysical false positive scenarios.
-The implemented tests are similar to the ‘Data Validation’ steps performed by the Science Processing Operations Center [SPOC; @jenkins16] pipeline, however, while the SPOC pipeline tests are only carried on a selection of 2-minute cadence TESS targets, ``LATTE`` allows for the analysis of any *TESS* target with a valid TIC ID [@Stassun19], include both the 2-minute and 30-minute cadence targets.
+``LATTE`` is an open source Python package that can be used to identify, vet and characterise signals in the *TESS* lightcurves in order to weed out astronomical and astrophysical false positive scenarios..
+It allows for fast, in depth analysis of targets that have already been identified as promising candidates by either the main *TESS* pipelines or via altermative methods such as Citizen Science [e.g., @fischer12; @Christiansen2018; @eisner19].
+The implemented diagnostic tests are similar to the ‘Data Validation’ steps performed by the Science Processing Operations Center [SPOC; @jenkins16] pipeline, however, while the SPOC pipeline tests are only carried on a selection of 2-minute cadence TESS targets, ``LATTE`` allows for the analysis of any *TESS* target with a valid TIC ID [@Stassun19], include both the 2-minute and 30-minute cadence targets.

 # ``LATTE``